troainc/TROA-Cleaner-Plus/README.md

 | Grids | `grids` | on | Grids that fail the keep policy, plus (optionally) ownerless grids and grids with no functional blocks.
 Static grids are excluded unless enabled.
 Connected subgrids are treated as one unit. |
 | Dead characters | `corpses` | off | Dead character bodies older than `Corpses_MaxAgeMinutes`. |

-## v1.1.0 features

-- **Grid concealment (experimental, off by default).** A reversible layer between "keep active" and "delete": idle grids far from players are removed from the simulation/update path (not deleted) to reclaim sim speed, and revealed when a player returns.
-Never conceals static, protected, or spawn-capable (medical/cryo) grids, and reveals everything on world unload.
-Enable with `Conceal_Enabled`; drive it with `!cleanerplusadmin conceal now|status` and `reveal all`.
-- **Discord audit with pretty embeds.** Consolidated per-pass embed (removed / backed up / skipped), a scheduled digest embed, and a **concealment-effectiveness** embed with a coverage progress bar.
-  Quiet-failure circuit (3 fails → 10-min pause); the webhook URL is never logged.
-Configure `EnableAuditWebhook` + `AuditWebhookUrl`; check with `!cleanerplusadmin webhook [test|reset]`.
-- **Connected-grid awareness.** Mechanically connected subgrids are evaluated and backed up as one unit (`Grids_TreatConnectedAsGroup`, default on).
-- **Per-faction / per-zone policies.** Different block minimums, beacon requirement, or enable state inside a faction or GPS zone (`PolicyOverrides`; most-specific wins).
-- **Owner-offline seeding.** Historical last-login data is imported once at first load so `Grids_OwnerOfflineDays` is accurate immediately after install.
-- **Scheduled digest.** Periodic "world is clean / N grids flagged" report to log, chat, and Discord (`Digest_*`; `!cleanerplusadmin digest now`).
-- **Local restore helper.** `!cleanerplusadmin restore list [steamid]` and `restore <gridId> [x y z]` restore from Cleaner+'s own Cleanup Grids folder when Gridvault+ is not installed.

 ## v1.4.0 features

 - **Graduated abandonment lifecycle** (`Lifecycle_Enabled`) — owned grids go warn(+GPS) -> depower ->